cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 ---

 # Changelog
+**Dec 31st, 2023**: Small update to fix typo in Forge's installation section.
+Everything else seems to be up-to-date.
+{:.notice--success }
 **Feb 1st, 2023**: I updated the [XMage installation instructions](#installation-1) to match the *beta* client instructions.
 This was necessary because the domain `xmage.de` has been offline for quite some time now, and the best alternative is to use the `xmage.today` domain, which hosts the beta client and a few public servers.
-{:.notice--success }
+{:.notice--info }
 **Sep 21st, 2022**: [Forge is now accepting donations](https://ko-fi.com/forgedonations) via Ko-fi, so I updated the [Contributing](#contributing) section accordingly.
 {:.notice--info }
 **July 25th, 2022**: I made a few updates to the article in light of new information I learned and to fix a few typos here and there.
 More specifically, there is a new section called [Adventure mode](#adventure-mode) that describes how to run Forge in **adventure mode**, which is a single-player RPG mode that resembles Shandalar.
 Thanks to user `tehdiplomat` for making me aware of it.
 I also added a note about intellectual property to the introduction, following conversations I had with other users in a Reddit thread and private messages.
 Lastly, one of the core devs of the Forge MtG RE reached out to elaborate on the early development history of the RE, which I included in the introduction of the [Forge](#forge) section.